john-storey-devops/LightArchitectureFramework/README.md

 Review the many attributions linked in those repos for deeper insight to that listed in this document.

+## Deployment

+Only the resources in the `force-app/main/default` folder are required.
+As named, the `.../sample` folder is for edification or insight only.

 ## Selector Pattern

 The general purpose for the selector pattern is to encapsulate SOQL functionality in a central, reusable location.